 This document may only be used for the purposes provided, in support of a review for application 23/01024/APP on behalf of the named client(s).
-It shall not be used by any other persons or for any other purposes.

 In coming to their conclusion to refuse this application, it is not considered the Council has properly assessed the application against planning policy.
 The application of the relevant policies has been disproportionate for such a minor development.